 There are 3 main types of solar inverters depending on the output they produce.

 - Sine Wave – This is what you receive from your local utility company or from a generator.
-The best thing about this type of inverter is that it is compatible with almost all appliances and equipments available in the market.
+The best thing about this type of inverter is that it is compatible with almost all appliances and types of equipment available in the market.
 Most appliances require sine wave to work to their fullest efficiency.

-- Modified Sine Wave – This is almost like sine wave but it has a square pattern.
-It is compatible with almost all equipments, but the equipments will have low efficiency in case of modified cine wave and as a result they will use more power.
+- Modified Sine Wave – This is almost like a sine wave but it has a square pattern.
+It is compatible with almost all types of equipment, but the equipment will have low efficiency in the case of modified cine wave and as a result, they will use more power.

-- Square Wave – This is the cheapest type of inverter available in the market but it is seldom used because it is not compatible with most appliances and equipments.
-It may however be used to run simple tools with universal motors.
+- Square Wave – This is the cheapest type of inverter available in the market but it is seldom used because it is not compatible with most appliances and equipment.
+It may, however, be used to run simple tools with universal motors.

-Efficiency of an inverter is the ratio of output power to input power.
+The efficiency of an inverter is the ratio of output power to input power.
 The efficiency of a solar inverter depends on its load.
-It is never possible to achieve 100% efficiency because some of the power is lost due to heat generated.
+It is never possible to achieve 100% efficiency because some of the power is lost due to the heat generated.

 4. Power Rating

 Solar inverters come in different power ratings ranging from 50 watts to 50000 watts but a household seldom needs more than 11000 watts power.
 Almost all standard solar inverters come in 50 to 5000 watts range.

 It is best to choose a solar inverter that comes with good safety features that protect the components against overload, lightning surges, etc.

 The battery life of an inverter explains how long the device can run using the power supply.
 In other words, it can be illustrated as the number of cycles it runs or charges the inverter till its end.
 It is usually expressed in milli-ampere per hour (mah).